-The greatest show on Earth is happening in Iceland right now.
-After months of speculation and more than a year of intense rumbling it has finally happened.
-Reykjanes kicked into action, and coughed up a new volcano in Geldingadalur, a secluded valley below Fagradalsfjall.
+After more than a year of intense rumbling, the greatest show on Earth began in Iceland in March 2021.
+Reykjanes kicked into action and coughed up a new volcano in Geldingadalur, a secluded valley below Fagradalsfjall.
 What followed is a series of breathtaking events so incredible it has blown the minds of many people around the world.
-This volcano is truly magnificent.
 Multiple craters appeared, erupting simultaneously, until one of them took over and turned into a giant lava geyser.
 It’s one of the most versatile eruptions the world has ever witnessed.
 Read all about the extraordinary Fagradalsfjall volcano (and how to get there) in this extensive article.

 There are few natural phenomena as awe-inspiring as the magical northern lights.
-The skies open up and flares of charged particles & energy from out of space come pouring in, creating a display of light so magnificient it takes your breath away.
+When the skies open up and flares of charged particles & energy from out of space come pouring in, it creates a display of light so magnificient it takes your breath away.
 Massive green curtains dropping down with purple tips on their edges, shifting and changing in all directions.
 It is literally out of this world.
 The northern lights will completely overwhelm you, to an extend where you can only utter sounds of sheer admiration, with a fading voice due to being blown away.
 But when can you see northern lights?
 Read about hunting the elusive Aurora Borealis in Iceland in this story.

 Nothing can prepare you for what it’s like to see a total solar eclipse in all its mind-blowing glory.
 It’s one of the most overwhelming natural phenomena I’ve ever witnessed.
 It leaves you in total awe, wanting to see more.
 Wanting to see another one.
 It is as if you’re staring directly into the vortex of the universe.
 And yes, eclipses are highly addictive too.
 Read about chasing the fascinating solar eclipse in this story.
 And find out when the next one is!